Settings that apply only to iOS devices are placed within

 <forceCPURenderModeForDevices>iPad1,1 iPhone1,1 iPhone1,2 iPod1,1

-specifies whether your application should use the standard or high resolution
+specifies whether your application should use the

 mode on iOS devices with high-resolution screens.